Moldovan breakaway region says shots fired from Ukraine towards village

 No residents were hurt in the explosions, but two radio antennae that broadcast Russian radio were knocked out, Transnistria’s interior ministry said.

-Kremlin spokesman Dmitry Peskov told reporters the news was a cause for serious concern and that Moscow was following events closely.
+Kremlin spokesman Dmitry Peskov told reporters the news was a cause for serious concern and that Moscow was following events closely while Kyiv accused Moscow of trying to drag Moldova into the conflict.

+The southern Ukraine coastline and Moldova have been on edge since a senior Russian military officer said last week that the Kremlin's goal is to secure not just eastern Ukraine but the entire south, so as to open the way to Trans-Dniester, a long, narrow strip of land with about 470,000 people along the Ukrainian border where about 1,500 Russian troops are based.

+It was not clear who was behind the blasts in Transnistria, but the attacks gave rise to fears that Russia is stirring up trouble so as to create a pretext to launching further attacks on Ukraine.

-The incident will mount pressure on the already tense relationship between Russian and the west.
+The incident will not help mounting tensions in the relationship between Russia and the west over the conflict in Ukraine.

 Russia’s foreign minister Sergei Lavrov said the Kremlin is ‘effectively’ at war with Nato for supplying weapons to Ukraine.
 Mr Lavrov said weapons supplied by Western countries "will be a legitimate target", adding that Russian forces had already hit weapons warehouses in western Ukraine.